VOLTTRON/volttron/docs/source/deploying-volttron/bootstrap-process.rst

       -w, --wheel           build wheels in the pip wheelhouse

 To help boostrap an environment in the shortest number of steps we have grouped dependency packages under named collections.
-For example the --web argument will install six different packages from a single call to boostrap.py --web.
+For example, the --web argument will install six different packages from a single call to boostrap.py --web.
 The following collections are available to use.

 .. code-block:: bash